Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

-Insights: Values close to +1 indicate strong positive correlation (investment increases as valuation increases).
+Insight:
+A Pearson correlation value close to +1 indicates a strong positive relationship — meaning higher investments are generally associated with higher startup valuations.

 5.Startups Founded After 2015 with Above Average Growth